Safe and effective practice declarations and fitness to practise self-referrals

 We ask about health conditions because we need to know that the people on our register are able to fulfil their role as a social worker safely and effectively.

 Our focus is whether you have a health condition that could adversely or negatively affect your practice.
-We do not need to know about health conditions that you’re able to manage effectively.

 Health conditions you do not need to disclose